Characterising the Most Rapidly Rotating AdS$_5$-Kerr Black Holes: 2. Singly Rotating AdS -Kerr Black Holes

 \emph{or}

 In this case, then, classical Censorship does not forbid arbitrarily large angular momenta per unit mass, as it does in the asymptotically flat case: it only excludes a \emph{band} of values of $\mathcal{A}/L$ around unity (for a given fixed physical mass).
+The band becomes progressively narrower for larger values of the mass.